Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula: Experiments and conclusion

-For confidence interval comparison, we compare with the confidence intervals in \cite{chen2019inference} based on the completed matrix from \texttt{softImpute} (denoted as \texttt{LRMC}), the confidence interval based on the \texttt{PPCA} model, and the confidence interval based on multiple imputation with PCA (denoted as \texttt{MI-PCA}) \cite{josse2011multiple, josse2016missmda}.
+For confidence interval (CI) comparison, we compare with CI based on the \texttt{softImpute} imputation (denoted as \texttt{LRMC}) \cite{chen2019inference} , CI based on \texttt{PPCA} and CI based on \texttt{MI-PCA}.
 All constructed intervals except \texttt{LRGC} are derived assuming normality: specifically, they all assume $\bX=\bX^\star + \bE$ for some low rank $\bX^\star$ and isotropic Gaussian error $\bE$.
-In particular, confidence intervals are always symmetric around the imputed value.
-Further, \texttt{LRMC} and \texttt{MI-PCA} require $\bX^\star$ to be a deterministic low rank matrix, while \texttt{PPCA} assumes the rows of $\bX^\star$ are iid vectors from a normal factor (i.e. low rank) model.
-The derivation of the \texttt{LRMC} confidence intervals further assumes the SNR is relatively large.
-To compute these intervals, we require the variance of the Gaussian noise $\bE$, but the authors do not address how to estimate it.
-Here, we use a natural estimator: $||P_{\Omega}(\bX-\hat \bX)||_F^2/|\Omega|$.
-The \texttt{MI-PCA} confidence interval relies on multiple imputation, i.e. conducting $N$ different imputations to establish empirical confidence intervals.
-Few imputations $N$ will yield inaccurate and unstable confidence intervals, while many imputations $N$ will be expensive.
-We use the recommended setting $N=100$ \cite{josse2016missmda}.
-The confidence level is set as $95\%$.
+In particular, their CIs are always symmetric around the imputed value, while \texttt{LRGC} can yield asymmetrical CIs.
+See the supplement for implementation details.